paulosjd/airapp3/readme.md

 Airapp3
 =========

-A web app currently in development.
-It is being created using Flask and Highcharts and will contain a user input form which can be used to select sites in London to obtain charts of recent air pollution.
+A web application created using Flask and a javascript plotting library.
+It enables users to a select air quality monitoring sites in London to obtain charts of recent pollution levels.

 Install